Free Dog Bite Inquiry — Get Started Now

 Frequently Asked Questions: New York Dog Bite Law

-How does a dog bite claim usually work?
+How does a dog bite claim usually work in New York?

-How long do I have to file a dog bite claim?
+How long do I have to file a dog bite claim in New York?

-Can I still have a case if the dog never bit anyone before?
+Can I still have a case in New York if the dog never bit anyone before?

 Dog Bite Laws in Other States